PostHog/posthog.com/contents/blog/product-360.md

 Above all though, the most important part of getting the team to click was our engineers telling Tim (my cofounder) and me that we needed to hire a product person.
 Sidenote: this happened in a [full team feedback session](../handbook/people/feedback#full-team-feedback-sessions).
 They were absolutely right.

-## 2. We got our board on side
+## 2. We got our board to look at leading indicator metrics

 We want to focus on optimizing leading indicator metrics, as high up the funnel as possible.
-Then we put those into our board meetings.
+That means you have a faster feedback loop for learning.
+We put those into our board meetings.

-We still send financial and revenue data each time, and have modelling to control the business' burn rate appropriately, but it goes into an appendix.
+PostHog still sends financial and revenue data each time, and have modelling to control the business' burn rate appropriately, but it goes into an appendix.
 We need to make sure this output connects to the input of our leading indiciators.
 If it starts diverging, look for different leading indicators.

 Specifically, this is the list we currently care about: